naomiofficial/My-Profile-and-Portfolio/README.md

 # Hi My name is Naomi Fearon

-I have Experience managing data, my past work experience includes working in a busy head office of a national builders' merchant as a print admin of 500+ branches, processing orders and costing jobs from the companies in-house printing department
+I have Experience managing data, my past work experience includes working in the busy head office of a 500+ branch national builders' merchant as a print admin, processing orders and costing all jobs from the companies in-house printing department, liasing with the team within design protocol.

 I have completed the Data Analysis bootcamp and am presenting some of my projects

 [Excel Spreadsheet]

+I also have working knowledge of AI fundamental such as generative AI, computer vision, natural language processing,